soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 3: Create a notification queue in Azure Storage

-There are many ways to trigger flows in Microsoft Flow.
-One of them is having Flow monitor an Azure Queue.
+There are many ways to trigger flows in Microsoft Power Automate.
+One of them is monitoring an Azure Queue.
 We will use a Queue in our Azure Storage Account to host this queue.

 1. From the Storage Account left-hand menu, select **Queues** located beneath the _Queue service_ section, then select the **+ Queue** button, and create a new queue named **flownotificationqueue**.